CannerCMS/canner-firebase-cms/README.md

 It is based on Canner CMS framework (https://framework.canner.io/), used `JSX` (canner-script) to declare how you Firebase data structure and UI in your CMS.

-A simple blog post exmaple:
+A simple blog post example:

 ![preview](./preview/syntax.png)